zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     POST localhost:7979/snapshot_event_creation/my.event-type

 will trigger a snapshot for the event type `my.event-type`.
+The (optional) request body is a "filter specifier".

 This will only  work if your application has configured spring-boot-actuator
 ```xml